ribamar-santarosa/champselysees/generate-pypi-package-structure/README.md

 you'll find out that there are still many **things missing** but the package must be **installed**

+## Disclaimmer:

-Disclaimmer: the above procedure works for me as of today.
+The above procedure works for me as of today.
 In the Python world it's common for the people not to like much https://en.wikipedia.org/wiki/Design_by_contract or https://en.wikipedia.org/wiki/Open/closed_principle.
 So, these steps are expected to break very soon (as the great documentation